At the University of Missouri School of Medicine, our researchers have access to a suite of resources and tools to aid their research efforts.

 The SOM maintains a library of successful (i.e., previously funded) grant proposals that can assist faculty members preparing grant proposals of their own.
 Proposals are available from three sources.

 The School of Medicine Grant Proposal Library is an online repository of successful read-only NIH proposals generously donated by SOM researchers.
 Accessible only with MU log-in credentials, the library allows grant writers to view examples of successful MU NIH grant applications.
 As the library continues to develop, more types of sample grant applications will be added as they are donated.
 Check back often to see additional examples of well-crafted grants.

-If you are a successful grant recipient and would like to share a redacted, read-only version of your grant, please email Martha Brendel.
+If you are a successful grant recipient and would like to share a redacted, read-only version of your grant, please email Laura Franklin.

 WUSTL Grants Library